awsdocs/aws-go-developer-guide/doc_source/s3-example-basic-bucket-operations.rst

 Upload the file to the bucket.
 If an error occurs, call ``exitErrorF``.
-Otherwise notify the user that the upload succeeded.
+Otherwise, notify the user that the upload succeeded.

 .. literalinclude:: example_code/s3/s3_upload_object.go
    :lines: 62-63, 68, 74-82